2016, Vol. 3 Issue 1, Part B

 How to cite this article:

 Dipsikha Dutta Bhuyan.
 Studies on ethno medicinal aspects and zoo therapeutic knowledge of Tai- Ahom people of Upper Brahmaputra Valley.
-International Journal of Fauna and Biological Studies.
-2016; 3(1): 130-133.
+Int J Fauna Biol Stud 2016;3(1):130-133.